Hiransidh/Inventory-Management-System/README.md

 ## 📌 Note

 * This is a backend-only project.
-* No frontend UI, Docker, or cloud deployment is included.
-* This project is still under active development.
+* This project is still under active development of frontend UI and AWS integration.
 * Features are being added and refined progressively.
 Expect updates, improvements, and possible changes to APIs or architecture.

 ---